geaaru/tar-formers/README.md

    [command]

 Available Commands:
-  completion    generate the autocompletion script for the specified shell docker-export Export a docker container files to a specified directory. help          Help about any command portal        Extract a stdin flow or a tar file to a specified directory.
+  archive       Archive one or more directories to a tarball. bridge        Extract a stdin flow or an input tarball and bridge it to tar output stream or file. completion    Generate the autocompletion script for the specified shell docker-export Export the files a docker container to a specified directory or to a file. docker-import Create a docker image from a directory or a tarball. help          Help about any command portal        Extract a stdin flow or a tar file to a specified directory.